 Title page: Specify the type of article.
 Title page must list the full title of the article; author(s); all authors’ full affiliations; an abbreviated title for the running head (not to exceed 50 characters, including spaces); name and address of corresponding author, contact telephone, fax number, and e-mail address.
 Where necessary, identify each author’s affiliation by superscript numbers matched to the appropriate institution.
 Please list word count (excluding abstract, references, and figure legends).

 Second page: Provide an abstract of no more than 250 words.
 For Review articles, the abstract should consist of the following sections: Significance, Recent Advances, Critical Issues, and Future Directions.
 For Discovery Express and Technology Advances articles, the abstract should consist of the following sections: Objective, Approach, Results, Innovation, and Conclusion.
+For News and Views articles, the abstract does not need to be structured with headings.
 Submissions with abstracts longer than 250 words will not be considered for publication.

-Following pages (Discovery Express and Technology Advances): The abstract should be followed by the following sections: Introduction, Clinical Problem Addressed (even if it is basic science research, highlight what clinical problem is the work relevant to), Materials and Methods, Results (for Technology Advances track provide schematic diagram of device as appropriate), Discussion, Innovation, Key Findings (present as itemized bullet list of 3-4 major findings), Acknowledgments and Funding Sources, Author Disclosure and Ghostwriting, List of Abbreviations, References, Tables, and Figure legends.
+Following pages (Discovery Express and Technology Advances): The abstract should be followed by the following sections: Introduction, Clinical Problem Addressed (even if it is basic science research, highlight what clinical problem is the work relevant to), Materials and Methods, Results (for Technology Advances track provide schematic diagram of device as appropriate), Discussion, Innovation, Key Findings (present as itemized bullet list of 3-4 major findings), Acknowledgments and Funding Sources, Author Disclosure and Ghostwriting, About the Authors, Abbreviations and Acronyms, References, Tables, and Figure legends.
 Begin each of these sections on a separate page.
 The Innovation section cannot exceed 100 words and cannot be diffused.
 In 4-6 sentences it must summarize the current state of the field and then cite specific results reported to explain how this work helps to substantially advance the field.
 If the work has clinical significance, please be sure to highlight that.
 Do not regurgitate findings.

 A complete list of abbreviations (covering text as well as illustrations) arranged in alphabetical order must be provided at the end just before the References section.